PencilVoid/neocities-pencilvoid/site/_gallery_items/sniffer_gardener.md

 date: 2024-02-24T00:00:00.000Z
 thumbnail-alt-text: >-
   Thumbnail for gallery item "sniffer_gardener.png".
 It depicts a closeup of an anthropomorphic Sniffer from Minecraft.
-caption: >-
-  A drawing of my anthropomorphic Sniffer design I did for fun, alongside some concept sketches.
-I planned to turn it into an in-game model via the Figura mod but I think it'll be some more time before I get around to that.
-The Sniffer is one of my favourite mobs from recent times.
-I only wish it got more plants, though.
 pixelated-thumbnail: true
 images:
   - img1: